thprfssr/danetiska.com/index.md

 [Yenisei River](https://en.wikipedia.org/wiki/Yenisey)
 in modern-day Russia.
-However, due to a series of military conflicts with neighboring Turkic tribes, they were forced to migrate westward around the year 1100 CE.
+However, due to a series of military conflicts with neighboring Turkic tribes, they were forced to migrate westward in the eighth century CE.
 After an arduous journey characterized by more military conflicts, they eventually settled in the coastal plains of modern-day Romania and Bulgaria, in a region called